MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/manage_windows_dockerfile.md

 ADD source /sqlite/
 ```

-This example will add all file that begin with config, to the c:\temp directory of the container image.
+This example will add all files that begin with config, to the c:\temp directory of the container image.
 ```none
 ADD config* c:/temp/
 ```